-As reflected in the table, during 2020, over 900 managers at all levels of the organization have completed this training.
-Dufry employees, who are not included in the list above, are familiarized with Dufry's governance and corporate policies via a series of videos available through various internal channels, including the Group's intranet Dufry Gate, or the learning management system Dufry Connect, among others.
+During 2020 and 2021, over 950 managers at all levels of the organization and from across all the regions have completed this training.
 New employees, officers and directors are provided with a copy of the Dufry Code of Conduct when they join the company and are required to acknowledge acceptance of its terms in writing.
 Additionally, Dufry employees, officers and directors have access to all of Dufry's compliance and corporate policies, including its Code of Conduct on Dufry Gate for their reference.